Updated 13 Feb 2021

-"But the aeroplane does these things, and if the theory does not give warranty to the practice, then it is the theory which is wrong" — JW Dunne, 1913.
+"But the aeroplane does do these things, and if the theory does not give warranty to the practice, then it is the theory which is wrong" — JW Dunne, 23 April 1913.

-JW Dunne built the world's first certified stable aeroplane, the D.5.
-He rose to high office and honour in the Society, sitting on its ruling Council and earning its first ever certifiate of Fellowship.
-It is an astonishing fact that, although his D.5 had a talless swept wing, flew as far back as 1910, used its wing endplates not as stabilising fins but winglets, needed no rudder, and none of the 27 or so Dunne aeroplanes flown ever killed anybody (a remarkable achievement for the pioneer era), almost all subsequent designs have had unsafe characteristics to a greater or lesser extent and needed stabilising fins, with one even being declared to be the nastiest aeroplane ever before killing the world's most experienced tailless pilot Robert Kronfeld.
-What did Dunne know that the world so soon forgot?
+JW Dunne built the world's first certified stable aeroplane, the D.5, to much acclaim.
+It had a tailless swept wing, flew as far back as 1910, used its wing endplates not as stabilising fins but winglets, and needed no rudder.
+His design theory became public knowledge in 1913.
+None of the 27 or so Dunne aeroplanes flown ever killed anybody (a remarkable achievement for the pioneer era).
+In stark contrast, almost all subsequent designs have had unsafe characteristics to a greater or lesser extent and needed stabilising fins.
+The GAL.56 of 1944 was declared by the world's most prolific test pilot Eric "Winkle" Brown to be the most dangerous aeroplane he had ever flown; it went on to kill the world's most experienced tailless pilot, Robert Kronfeld.
+What did Dunne know that the world so soon chose to forget?

-A generation later Reimar Horten worked steadily on the problem throughout the 1930s to the 1980s but he, like Dunne, was studiously ignored by the mainstream and his discoveries all but forgotten.
-What on Earth did their colleagues and successors in the field think they had been doing for the century passed between Dunne's lecture to the Aeronautical Society and the recent re-evaluation of Bowers – and for the most part are still thinking?
+A generation later Reimar Horten worked steadily on the problem throughout the 1930s to the 1980s and rediscovered much that had been forgotten.
+Like Dunne, he was studiously ignored by the mainstream and his discoveries all but forgotten once more.
+What on Earth did Dunne and Horten's colleagues and successors in the field think they had been doing for the century following Dunne's widely publicised first official certification?

 The rest of those famous tailless names – GTR Hill, Alexander Lippisch, Jack Northrop and their ilk – remained unaccountably blind to the lessons of their forebears and contemporaries.
 Following the lead not of Dunne but of his debunked theoretical opponents Jose Weiss, Handley Page and Igor Etrich, their tailless aeroplanes never lost the need for a tail fin and, despite the presence of one or more such, gained the whole concept a reputation not for safety and stability but for caprice and lethality.
-Their dominance amounts to a breathtaking institutionalised incompetence.
+The trail of dead test pilots they left in their wake is frankly horrific.
+Their global dominance amounts to a breathtaking institutionalised incompetence.

-Then, over 80 years after Dunne's theory was published, Bowers and his colleagues once more recognised the potential of the tailless wing, with a little help from an equally forgotten 1933 paper of Ludwig Prandtl, and began to re-evaluate, rediscover and advance the theory once more.
+Then, over 80 years after Dunne rose to prominence, Bowers and his colleagues once more recognised the potential of the tailless wing, with a little help from an equally forgotten 1933 paper of Ludwig Prandtl, and began to re-evaluate, rediscover and advance the theory once more.
 The extent to which Horten presaged Bowers' findings is a topic of active debate.
-However much of Dunne's intuition is now vindicated by computer analyses and experimental drones, while the rest still awaits rediscovery and re-evaluation.
+However Dunne anticipated pretty much all of it, and perhaps more.
+His understanding is now largely vindicated by computer analyses and experimental drones, while some of his key discoveries still await rediscovery and re-evaluation.

 At least, that is the thesis which I am exploring and building here.
-There is a parallel tale to unravel of Charles Fauvel and the unswept flying wing, but please, one thing at a time.
+There is a parallel tale to unravel of the unswept flying wing and the likes of Charles Fauvel, but please, one thing at a time.
 My main thesis is already edgy enough and demanding of extraordinary evidence.
 Well, we shall have to see how it all pans out.

-Any aeroplane relying on a human pilot, especially if it is to handle safely, must be stable and controllable in all three axes.
+Any aeroplane relying on a human pilot must, if it is to handle safely, be stable and controllable about all three axes.
 Two of these, pitch (longitudinal) and yaw (directional), generally require additional stabilising tail surfaces, with control surfaces attached.
 But these add drag and complexity.
 It seems far more elegant to do away with that clumsy tail and set the wing free.
 A plane with no horizontal stabiliser (tailplane or foreplane) is described as tailless.
 A tailless aeroplane without a big fuselage to pack stuff into is a flying wing.
 Both these types usually keep one or more vertical fins.
-A flying wing without fins or anything more than a few small bulges to mar its lines may be called an all-wing design.
+A flying wing without fins or anything more than a few small bulges to mar its lines has been called an all-wing design (the original German term, nurflügel, means "wing-only").
 All such tailless types still have to maintain stability and control in both pitch and yaw, without a tail.
 Banking a tailless plane into a turn brings its own special problem.

 For an aircraft to fly level, its centre of pressure (CP) must coincide with its centre of gravity.
-To climb, the CP is moved forward, to dive it is moved back.
+To climb, the CP is moved forward to raise thge nose, to dive it is moved back to lower the nose.
 To be stable, any small deflection must move the CP in the right direction to set up a counteracting force that tips the plane back onto an even keel.
 Unfortunately, standard aerofoils have a feature called camber, an upward bowing in the middle, which makes them inherently unstable.
-Luckily, by adding a tail to provide the counteracting force, the plane as a whole can easily be stabilised.
+Conveniently, by adding a tail to provide the counteracting force, the plane as a whole can easily be stabilised.
+The tail plane must typically be set at a reduced angle of attack (AoA) to the airflow.
 If there is no tail then there are several ways in which the wing itself can be made stable:

-When you look at all the so-called tailless aeroplanes, primarily those of GTR Hill with his Pterodactyls, Alexander Lippisch with his Deltas and Jack Northrop in the US, they invariably have to keep their stabilising fins or some equivalent surface.
+When you look at all the so-called tailless aeroplanes, primarily those of GTR Hill with his Pterodactyls, Alexander Lippisch with his Storks and Deltas, and Jack Northrop in the US, they almost invariably have to keep their stabilising fins or some equivalent surface.
 Yet sweepback in principle confers stability.

 A straight (unswept) tailless wing with a symmetrical aerofoil has neutral stability in yaw.
 Usually there will be some sort of bulge at the front for the pilot's cockpit, and this forward side area creates instability.
 The use of tail fins provides the necessary side area behind the centre of gravity to counterbalance it.
 However there is nowhere very far back on a straight wing, so the fins are not very effective and must be overlarge.
 All in all, the end result is difficult to achieve and inherently inefficient.
 (Nevertheless, exponents such as Charles Fauvel had some degree of success with it).